GreptimeTeam/docs/docs/user-guide/scripts-&-functions/function.md

 ## Query Data

-We provide two ways to easily query data from GreptimeDB in Python Corpcessor:
+We provide two ways to easily query data from GreptimeDB in Python Coprocessor:
 * SQL: run a SQL string and return the query result.
 * DataFrame API: a builtin module that describes and executes the query similar to a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) or [Spark DataFrame](https://spark.apache.org/docs/latest/sql-programming-guide.html).